Search this site

 < BACK

-Aer Lingus possible closure of Manchester base
+Aer Lingus closure of Manchester base

-In October, Aer Lingus cabin crew based as Manchester, rejected a pay rise of nine per cent and a further three per cent next year.
+In October last year, Aer Lingus cabin crew based as Manchester, rejected a pay rise of nine per cent and a further three per cent next year.
 This was due to the discrepancy of pay between the Dublin based crew and the crew at Manchester.
 "The starting basic salary for cabin crew in Ireland is €29,833.26, meaning the difference once converted into pounds is £8,249" said Unite.

 Due to this. over 130 workers held strike action, from 30 October to 2nd November & further dates went ahead between 9-18th November.
 During this time Aer Lingus used charter airlines & aircrafts to keep passengers flying to there destinations with minimal disruption, long-haul operations out of Manchester consist of services to Barbados, New York and Orlando, with flights served by two based Airbus A330-300.